Which car vacuum cleaner should you buy? Corded or cordless we pick the best car vacs from Black & Decker, Vax, Dyson & more

-Car seats and dashboards alike can benefit from this thorough yet gentle car vacuum.
+Car seats and dashboards alike can benefit from this thorough yet gentle car vacuum cleaner.
 An absolute must for a quick clean.

 If you have allergies or pets, it likely won’t be the model you’re looking for, you’ll want the GTECH Multi K9 or the Black and Decker Flexi that we also reviewed in this article, but it will certainly do the job for a standard vacuuming session.

 The suction is excellent, with fine dust and debris being no challenge for this little car vacuum cleaner.
 The 18v battery gives an excellent boost, sucking up large crumbs and fine dust alike.
 Even as the battery runs down, this machine doesn’t give up.

 The suction remains constant and doesn’t fade at any point; giving you all the juice you need until the battery dies.